 GeneCards Summary for MYO1C Gene

 MYO1C (Myosin IC) is a Protein Coding gene.
-Diseases associated with MYO1C include Glomerulosclerosis, Focal Segmental, 6 and Autosomal Dominant Non-Syndromic Sensorineural Deafness Type Dfna.
-Among its related pathways are Regulation of actin dynamics for phagocytic cup formation and ERK Signaling.
-GO annotations related to this gene include receptor binding and calmodulin binding.
-An important paralog of this gene is MYO1D.
+Diseases associated with MYO1C include Autosomal Dominant Non-Syndromic Sensorineural Deafness Type Dfna and Myopathy, Centronuclear, 1.
+Among its related pathways are Delta508-CFTR traffic / ER-to-Golgi in CF and Sweet Taste Signaling.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and calmodulin binding.
+An important paralog of this gene is MYO1H.